Mgrdich/ForthCompiler/README.md

 * Install `Go` 1.21.1

 ### build the compiler
-just run `make`, it will build the go and give you an executable with the name `mf`
+just run `make`, it will build the forth compiler that is written with `Go` and give you an executable with the name `mf`

 ### How to test the language